Physical Therapist

 Hi.
 A few years ago, I started cracking a joint in my foot - I'm not sure if it is my ankle or somewhere else.
 All I had to do was place my foot over the other and crack it.
 It never used to hurt before, but soon I got addicted to cracking it and now I don't even have to place it over my foot, it cracks by itself when I walk.
 Recently it has started paining and I can feel it all the way up my hip.
 I'm not sure what to do, can you help me?

-Asked by Helene almost 10 years ago
+Asked by Helene about 10 years ago

 I have shoulder impingement and I want to devise a physical therapy program that includes exercises that involve external rotation.
 However, I am already doing rear delt exercises on a combination peck-deck rear-delt machine.
 I don't do these as therapy, but in my regular weight training workouts.